amartyabose/amartyabose.github.io/content/authors/rahul/_index.md

 ---
 # Display name
-title: "Devansh Sharma"
+title: "Rahul Sharma"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "devansh"
+- "rahul"

 # Is this the primary user of the site?
 superuser: false